Lhx94As/Awesome-Spoken-Language-Identification/README.md

 If you know some interesting papers, challenge, etc. which I haven't put in this repo, feel free to tell me!

 I also included my pytorch re-implementation in folder models.
+Updated descriptions for some papers.
+For those I didn't, either I forgot what it is exactly about or the title is too straightforward.
 # News:
 1. The OLR 2021 is opening for participanting!
 It's very worth trying!
 (10th Aug 2021)
-2. Updated descriptions for some papers.
-For those I didn't, either I forgot what it is exactly about or I didn't read it for now (more probably I forgot).

 # Useful Links:
 ## Datasets:
 [NIST Language Recognition Evaluation](https://www.nist.gov/itl/iad/mig/language-recognition) (The most famous and commonly used data)